RamiroSclerandi/persistent-counter/README.md

 # Persistent Counter with Automatic Reset

-A web application built with **Next.js 15**, **TypeScript**, **Supabase**, and **Prisma ORM** that implements a global, persistent counter with an automatic reset mechanism based on inactivity, orchestrated by a **Cron Job** and a **Supabase Edge Function**.
+A web application built with **Next.js 15**, **TypeScript**, **Supabase**, and **Prisma ORM** that implements a global, persistent counter with an automatic reset mechanism based on inactivity, orchestrated by a decoupled mechanism using **Redis** and a background **Worker**.

 ## 🚀 Project description

-This application demonstrates a robust architecture for handling scheduled tasks and server logic decoupled from the frontend.
+This application demonstrates a robust architecture for handling scheduled tasks and server logic decoupling the backend from the frontend.

 The project consists of:

 1.  **An Interactive Frontend (Next.js):** Allows any user to view and increment the value of a counter.
+    - The counter is displayed in real-time, and users can increment or decrement its value.
+    - It does not go to negative values.
+    - The counter is globally shared, meaning all users see the same value.
+    - The frontend uses Next.js Server Components for initial data loading and Client Components for interactivity.
+    - All mutations are handled via Next.js Server Actions, ensuring secure state changes.

 2.  **A Database (Supabase/PostgreSQL):** Persistently stores the state of the counter.
-3.  **A Scheduled Task (Cron Job):** A database job that runs every minute to invoke a server function.
+    - The counter is stored in a single table with a record that contains the current value and the timestamp of the last update.
+    - The app uses Supabase Realtime to automatically synchronize the counter value across all open tabs.

+3. **Prisma ORM:** Is used for type-safe database access, ensuring reliable and efficient queries.
+    - PrismaClient is instantiated as a singleton to prevent connection leaks and ensure consistent access to the database.

+4.  **A Background Worker (Redis + Railway):** Monitors the counter and resets it automatically if it has not been updated in the last 20 minutes.
+    - The worker uses Redis to set a key that expires after 20 minutes, indicating the counter has been reset.
+    - It listens for expiration events on the Redis channel and triggers a reset notification to the backend.

+5. **Server actions for reset logic:**
-4.  **Server Logic (Edge Function):** A function running on Deno that contains the logic to check if more than 20 minutes have passed since the last update and, if so, resets the counter to `0`.
+   The reset logic is implemented in a route handler that is invoked by the background worker and resets it to zero if more than 20 minutes have passed since the last update.

-This approach ensures that the reset occurs reliably in the backend, regardless of whether there are active users on the page.
+This approach ensures that the reset occurs reliably in the backend, regardless of whether there are active users on the page or not.

 ## 📂 Project Structure